huwyss/HansBrandonChessEngine/README.md

 ### Implemented features:
 - Limited implementation of UCI.
-- Minimax search performance allows for 3 or 4 half moves (4 takes about 20 seconds thinking time, 3 takes less than a second)
-- Evaluation of the current position via points for each piece.
-Additionally pawn and knight get points for position on board and doulbe bishop gives extra points.
+- Evaluation of the current position material and position of the pieces.
 - Alpha Beta Pruning
+- Aspiration Window
+- PVS search
+- Keep searching after max depth for capture moves to selective depth

 ### Missing features:
 - draw after 50 moves without capture of pawn move